itsame-mcl/PSyCoQuAC/README.md

 ```

 In this case, you will have to make sure to record as password a salted string with username as prefix and hashed with the SHA-512 algorithm.

+### Documentation and Unit Tests

+For a better understanding of the source code of the application, technical documentation is provided by means of docstrings in the code of the classes related to business activities and data processing.
+Unit tests are also being implemented, and currently concern the work assignment service (AffectationService) and some business objects.

 ```
                               ,-'   ,"",